mikurys/antinet/doc_and_drafts/net_trivial_tests/ipbench/README.md

 CURRENT RESULT:
 (on comp Dragon: AMD FX(tm)-6300 Six-Core Processor , Debian 8)

 30.0 Gb/s for 65KB packets is the goal - if not crypto
 30.0 Gb/s for 65KB packets is the goal - if crypto (4 or 8 core good CPU [1])
- 1.0 Gb/s for 1KB packets is the goal, since even loopback UDP sending of such small packets is slow
+ 1.0 Gb/s for 1KB packets is the minimal goal - because even loopback UDP sending of such small packets is slow

+ 1.7 Gb/s for  1KB packets, sending (sendmmsg by 64 packets, as well as single sendmsg) to ::1 (no one listens) [problem1]

 30.0 Gb/s for 65KB packets, data written from ipclient to ipv6 (going to TUN) 1.3 Gb/s for  1KB packets ... as above ...